 Profile photo of Jonathan Michie, by photographer Kirsten Nijhof.

 Baritone

-While an apprentice artist with the Santa Fe Opera, he debuted as the Vicar in Albert Herring and Count Dominik in Arabella.
-He sang his first performances of Figaro in Il barbiere di Siviglia as a member of San Francisco Opera’s Merola Program in addition to an excerpt of J. Robert Oppenheimer in Adams’ Doctor Atomic.
-He has also performed with Oper Halle, the Chautauqua Opera, Spoleto Festival U.S.A., the Steans Institute of Music at the Ravinia Festival, City Center Encores!, Opera Saratoga, and the Ohio Light Opera.
+As an apprentice artist with the Santa Fe Opera, he debuted as the Vicar in Albert Herring and Count Dominik in Arabella.
+He sang his first performances of Figaro in Il barbiere di Siviglia as a member of San Francisco Opera’s Merola Program, in addition to an excerpt of Adams’ Doctor Atomic as J. Robert Oppenheimer.
+He has also performed with the DNT und Staatskapelle Weimar, Oper Halle, Chautauqua Opera, Spoleto Festival U.S.A., the Steans Institute at the Ravinia Festival, City Center Encores!, Finger Lakes Opera and Opera Saratoga.

-Michie has collaborated with well-known conductors including James Conlon, Ulf Schirmer, Sir Andrew Davis, Frédéric Chaslin, Jonathan Darlington, Lidiya Yankovskaya, Giedrė Šlekytė, David Reiland, Andrea Sanguineti, Ramón Tebar, Gary Thor Wedow, and Christoph Gedschold.
-Significant directors with whom he has worked include Stephen Wadsworth, Deborah Warner, Francesca Zambello, Rolando Villazón, Katharina Thoma, Michiel Dijkema, Christian von Götz, Balázs Kovalik, Lindy Hume, Paul Curran, Renaud Doucet, Martin Lyngbo, and Anthony Pilavachi.
+Michie has collaborated with well-known conductors including James Conlon, Ulf Schirmer, Sir Andrew Davis, Jonathan Darlington, Lidiya Yankovskaya, Giedrė Šlekytė, David Reiland, Andrea Sanguineti, Ramón Tebar, and Gary Thor Wedow.
+Significant directors with whom he has worked include Stephen Wadsworth, Deborah Warner, Rolando Villazón, Katharina Thoma, Michiel Dijkema, Balázs Kovalik, Lindy Hume, Paul Curran, Renaud Doucet, Martin Lyngbo and Anthony Pilavachi.

-Jonathan Michie has received awards from the International Robert Schumann Competition, the William Matheus Sullivan Foundation, the Gerda Lissner Foundation, the George London Foundation, the Licia Albanese-Puccini Foundation, the Palm Beach Opera Competition, the National Orpheus Competition, the Lotte Lehmann Foundation and the Liederkranz Foundation, among others.
+Jonathan Michie has received awards from the International Robert Schumann Competition, the William Matheus Sullivan Foundation, the Gerda Lissner Foundation, the George London Foundation, the Licia Albanese-Puccini Foundation, the Lotte Lehmann Foundation and the Liederkranz Foundation, among others.
 He is the youngest first prize winner in the history of the Kurt Weill Foundation’s Lotte Lenya Competition.
-He holds Master and Bachelor of Music degrees from the Eastman School of Music of the University of Rochester and has appeared in Off-Broadway and regional theater as a member of Actors’ Equity.
+He holds Master and Bachelor of Music degrees from the Eastman School of Music and has appeared in Off-Broadway and regional theater as a member of Actors’ Equity.

+Profile photo of Jonathan Michie, by photographer Kirsten Nijhof.